filecoin-project/go-fil-markets/retrievalmarket/README.md

 ## Installation

-The build process for go-filecoin requires Go >= v1.13.
+The build process for retrievalmarket requires Go >= v1.13.

 This module is intended for Filecoin node implementations written in Go.
-IThe node implementation must provide access to chain operations and off-chain storage of payment channel information.
+The node implementation must provide access to chain operations, and persistent data storage.

 To install:
 ```bash